WCGC: WCGC personalities

 Screenwriter and filmmaker Richard O'Sullivan worked as an on-air personality at WCGC in the late eighties.

 Jack LaFaivre, who went on to jobs at WXII and WSJS in Winston-Salem, North Carolina, worked at WCGC after graduating from Belmont Abbey.

-Many other local broadcasters spent time at WCGC including Joe McLaney, who went on to WBT as Production Director, and Bob Brandon, formerly of WSOC-FM and Clear Channel Charlotte.
+Other local broadcasters spent time at WCGC including Joe McLaney, who went on to WBT 1110 as Production Director, and Bob Brandon, formerly of WSOC-FM and Clear Channel Charlotte.

+Baseball

-In 1986, with the Atlanta Braves of Major League Baseball, having been dropped by WSOC 930 AM, WCGC picked up the Baltimore Orioles.
-WJZY, a TV station which shared a building with WCGC in its early days, also aired the Orioles.
+In 1986, the Atlanta Braves of Major League Baseball were dropped by WSOC 930 AM.
+To bring professional baseball games back to the Charlotte market, WCGC picked up the Baltimore Orioles.
+WJZY-TV, a TV station which shared a building with WCGC in its early days, also aired the Orioles.